Best Massage Guns 2026: 15 Compared (9 Sources)

 Launched March 2026, the Hypervolt 3 Pro is Hyperice's direct answer to the Theragun Pro Plus at roughly two-thirds the price.
 It delivers up to 70 lbs of stall force (a ~17% increase over the Hypervolt 2 Pro), 6 speeds via digital dial, a built-in pressure sensor, a heated head attachment, and 5 interchangeable heads (33% more coverage area per Hyperice).
 Battery life reaches 4 hours and QuietGlide technology keeps operation near-silent at maximum speed.
 Bluetooth connectivity syncs with the Hyperice App for guided routines with automatic speed adjustment.
 This replaces the Hypervolt 2 Pro as Hyperice's flagship. [src9, src6]

-Now in clearance pricing territory following the Hypervolt 3 launch, the Hypervolt 2 Pro remains widely used in professional sports and physio clinics.
+Hyperice continues to sell the Hypervolt 2 Pro alongside the new 3-series, and pricing has firmed up to roughly Hypervolt 3 Pro parity.
+It remains widely used in professional sports and physio clinics.
 It features 5 speeds (1,700-2,700 PPM), a built-in pressure sensor with LED feedback, and Bluetooth connectivity to the Hyperice App.
 GearJunkie praised its QuietGlide technology for near-silent operation even at maximum speed.
 The 3-hour battery life and 5 interchangeable heads make it a complete recovery toolkit.
-Worth considering only if priced significantly below the Hypervolt 3 Pro. [src3, src4, src6]
+With prices now near the Hypervolt 3 Pro, only worth choosing if you specifically want the older form factor or find a deal. [src3, src4, src6]

 Best Pro-Grade Multi-Therapy: Theragun Pro Plus (~$549-$599) — Check price